 Wine Pairing Done Simply

-Just not sure what wine will pair well with dinner tonight?
-Or even the opposite, if you want to showcase a certain wine?
+Not sure what wine will pair well with dinner tonight?
+Or What wine do you want to showcase?
 Hopefully, I can shed some light on some basic ideas behind wine pairing.

 Wine is meant to be with food - that's the point of it!— Julia Child

 When it comes to white wines, its crucial to understand how acidity plays a fundamental role in pairing with food.

 - Wines that are high in acid, such as Pinot Grigio and Sauvignon Blanc, pair with foods high in fat.
 This is because the acidity cuts through the fat and ends up complimenting each other.